AsteriosMantzanis/cover_song_similarity/README.md

 The Mean Squared Error (MSE) was chosen as the loss function to favor accurate reconstruction of the audio embeddings.

 ## Evaluation
-For the evaluation we check the similarity of embeddings by computing distances between audio performances of the same musical work (in-clique) and performances of different works (cross-clique).
+For the evaluation we check the similarity of embeddings by computing euclidean distances between audio performances of the same musical work (in-clique) and performances of different works (cross-clique).

 We observe that distributions from both experiments have a significant degree of overlap.